swannodette/swannodette.github.com/_posts/2015-07-29-clojurescript-17.md

 [Node.js](https://github.com/kanaka/cljs-bootstrap).
 Suffice to say we've only scratched the surface of an iceberg of potential.

-To be clear this not something you want to use for the traditional ClojureScript use case, building typical web applications.
+To be clear this is not something you want to use for the traditional ClojureScript use case, building typical web applications.
 The output file starting size is simply too large (~300K gzipped).
 But there are now many new reachable targets where this cost is not a constraint as